kexiZeroing/kexiZeroing.github.io/src/posts/server-sent-events-with-examples.md

   const body = new ReadableStream({
     start(controller) {
       timerId = setInterval(() => {
-        // Add the message to the stream controller.enqueue(msg);
+        // Add the message (a chunk) to the stream controller.enqueue(msg);
       }, 1000);
     },